Highland Railway: Branch lines

 A branch from Muir of Ord was built to serve rich farmland and Fortrose on the Black Isle.
 Permission had been granted for the 15+3/4 mi to reach Rosemarkie, and the line to was opened on 1 February 1894, and work did not start on the planned extension.
 Although it was possible for a ferry to Skye to pick up passengers at Strome Ferry, a port at the original terminus at Kyle of Lochalsh would have been more convenient.
-However, in 1889 the West Highland Railway was authorised to build a line from Craigendoran to Fort William, which would have given a more direct route south.
-Permission for the extension to Kyle of Lochalsh was granted in 1893, and after heavy engineering works the extension to opened on 2 November 1897.
+However, in 1889 the West Highland Railway was authorised by the West Highland Railway Act 1889 (52 & 53 Vict. c. cxxxiv) to build a line from Craigendoran to Fort William, which would have given a more direct route south.
+Permission for the extension to Kyle of Lochalsh was granted by the Highland Railway Act 1893 (56 & 57 Vict. c. xci), and after heavy engineering works the extension to opened on 2 November 1897.
 The West Highland opened a competitive port at in 1901, but the Highland kept the mail contract and the traffic between Skye and mainland Scotland.
 Fort George station, between Inverness and Nairn, was 3+1/2 mi away from the military post it served.
 A 1+1/2 mi branch to the village Ardersier was opened on 1 July 1899, and the junction station renamed and the new terminus became station.